Lake Mburo National Park

 Accessibility to the park

-There are two gateways to the park from Mbarara road.
+There are two gateways to the park from Kampala – Mbarara road.
 Approaching from Kampala then turning to Nshara, gate is 13kms past Lyantonde.
-The Junction for Sanga gate is at Sanga trading Centre, 27kms past lyantonde.
+Approaching from Mbarara City, the turn off Junction for Sanga gate is at Sanga trading Centre.

 Best time to visit